KrishnaKumarSoni/Figma-Project-Setup-Auto/product_requirements.md

 ### 2. **Data Handling and Preprocessing**
    - Store and validate user inputs temporarily before use.
+   - Convert and format color presets:
+     - HEX to RGB conversion for Figma compatibility
+     - Color validation and sanitization
-   - Convert and format color presets, font choices, and other stylistic settings into a structured JSON that can be referenced throughout the plugin.
+   - Font choices and other stylistic settings into a structured JSON
-   - Parse and sanitize uploaded logo and branding assets to prepare them for use in the frames.
+   - Parse and sanitize uploaded logo and branding assets

    **Data Flow:**
    - **Input → JSON Configuration**: Convert all user inputs into a JSON config to pass into the Figma canvas generation logic.